bseddon/XBRL/README.md

 * XBRL Formulas.
 * XBRL Taxonomy Packages (including support for the various legacy SEC packages).
 * XBRL Extensible Enumerations 1.0 and 2.0 PWD.
+* In-line XBRL 1.1 and tranformations to TRR 4

 XBRL Formulas includes support for: